-If no action is taken, the situation can rapidly develop into heatstroke:
+If no action is taken, the situation can rapidly develop into heatstroke (sunstroke).

 Heatstroke is an emergency situation!
 Call 911 immediately if you notice signs of heat stroke and follow the instructions you are given until emergency responders arrive on the scene (e.g., apply cold compresses to the skin and fan air over the person as a temporary heat stroke treatment).

-The best prevention is proper preparation.
+The best prevention is proper preparation and the right information.
 If your home is not air-conditioned, make sure you have access during heatwaves to a cool, air-conditioned place such as a public space.
 Fans may help provide some degree of relief from the heat.
 Never neglect sun protection either!

 It is important to stay well hydrated during periods of intense heat by drinking regularly, ideally cold water.